-As we continue to work fight climate change, laws and act should support all Initiatives that work towards supporting Climate Actions.
+As we continue to work fight climate change, laws and acts should support all Initiatives that work towards supporting Climate Actions.
 They should offer protection, as opposed to creating huddles.

 Huddles introduced by The Finance Act 2020 (Kenya)

-Cookstoves and fuels, as well as the solar equipment, have been subjected to a 14% VAT.
+Cookstoves and fuels, as well as solar equipment, have been subjected to a 14% VAT.

 This will automatically make it inaccessible to the target group.
 This is because the prices will have to go up, and will no longer be affordable.

 As a result, people will go back to depending on firewood.